jp-bonetti/atividade-engenharia-de-dados-pyspark/docs/iceberg.md

 ## Importando as dependências

-Para realizar as operações, precisamos importar a seguinte bibliotecas
+Para realizar as operações, precisamos importar a seguinte biblioteca.

 ```python
 from pyspark.sql import SparkSession